Remedies

 Duration: varies

-Remedies is an audiovisual meditation on transformation—of materials, bodies, and time.
-Inspired by the pharmaceutical factory run by my family in Indore, the three-part series—Tablet, Capsule, and Syrup—translates industrial rhythms into rituals of movement and sound.
+Remedies explores transformation across materials, bodies, and time.
+Drawing from the pharmaceutical factory run by my family in Indore, the three-part series (Tablet, Capsule, Syrup) converts industrial rhythms into structured movement and sound.

 Field recordings from machines and manual labor become the score; factory choreography is reimagined by performers in long, panoramic tableaux.
 Each installation includes a central projection and sculptural video boxes that echo the textures and tempos of production.